Concentrations of substances dissolved in solution are often expr... | Pearson+ Channels

 Play a video:

-Hello everyone today.
-We have been given the following problem concentrations of dissolved compounds are usually written as mass per unit volume diabetes is usually tested by measure fasting blood glucose levels.
-A fasting blood glucose level of 126 mg per deciliter or higher is a strong indicator for diabetes expressed this concentration in grams per middle leader.
-So the first thing you do is you want to write what we're given our milligrams per deciliter.
-We want to ultimately convert this into grams per middle leader.
-So the first step is we're going to get rid of the milligrams by saying that 10.
-So the negative 30 g is equal to one mg and then we want to get rid of that desolate er So we're going to say that one deciliter is equal to 10 to negative one liters.
-And then to get rid of that leaders, we're going to use the conversion factor that there are 10 to the negative third leaders for every one millim.
-And so we see that the units that we have left are grams as well as middle leaders.
-Our final answer is 1.26 times 10 to the negative third grams per middle leader.
+Hello everyone today we are being given the falling problem, diabetes is usually tested by measure measuring fasting blood glucose levels.
+A person was found to have a fasting blood glucose level of a 120 mg per deciliter, Calculate the fasting blood glucose in grams of this person if the total blood volume of this person is 5.7 L. So the first thing you wanna do is you want to start with our given which is our 5.7 L. When you want to somehow convert this, Using the conversion factor of that Milligrams over one deciliter.
+We want to also multiply by the conversion factor that 10 to the third grams or negative third grams is equal to one mg.
+And then to get rid of that desolate er we simply use the conversion factor that one desolate is equal to 10 to the negative one leader.
+And so this gets rid of escalators and leaders.
+And so we're just left with g.
+This gives us 6.8 g as our final answer.
 And with that we've answered the question.
 I hope this helped.
 And until next time